 - Centerbridge Partners and its portfolio company, P.F.
 Chang’s China Bistro, Inc. (PFCCB), in the sale of PFCCB to TriArtisan Capital Partners and Paulson & Co.;

-- CoStar Group in its $450 million acquisition of STR, Inc. and its acquisition of Cozy Services, Ltd.;
+- CoStar Group in its $450 million acquisition of STR, Inc. and its acquisitions of Cozy Services, Ltd. and Ten-X, LLC;

 - Genstar in its acquisition of Truck-Lite Company LLC;